How much does website development cost?

 You need to have a budget for a web developer to work with in order to get an affordable website quote.

 Quoting website development costs are true to the idiom “The devil is in the detail”.
 What may seem simple enough to describe in a sentence or two, quoting web programming accurately comes down to knowing the specifics of the project.
-How I design a database and code a website depends on the requirements of the project.
+The complexity of website and database development depends on the requirements of the project.

 Web Design and Development

-I ask lots of questions so I can fully understand a project before providing a web development quote.
+I ask lots of questions so I can fully understand a project before providing an estimate for web development.
 This should be a clue to the level of experience you are going to receive if you decide to work with me.

 For the project to go smoothly, I need to have a clear understanding of what needs to be done.
 I want you to be happy with the result.
 I don’t want misunderstandings of “I thought it would do this or that”.
 If you don’t communicate to me that you need specific functionality, how could I possibly know?